eclipse-sumo/sumo/docs/web/docs/netedit.md

 - *Split edge in both directions here*: Is similar to *Split edge here*, but generate splitted edges in both directions.
 - *Reverse edge*: Reverse the direction of an edge.
-If the ID of the start and end junctions of edge are respectively A and B, afer this operation start and end junction will be B and A.
+If the ID of the start and end junctions of edge are respectively A and B, after this operation start and end junction will be B and A.
 - *Add reverse direction*: If don't exist, add a revere edge between two junctions